Senthil-Nathan-R/CRUD-Operation/README.md

+# CRUD Operation Project

+**Spring Boot**

+The bookstore folder contains the Spring Boot project.
+To set it up:

+1.Open the bookstore folder in any Java IDE or code editor.
+2.Download the dependencies specified in the pom.xml file.
-# Spring Boot
+3.Run the Spring Boot application.

-bookstore folder is springBoot folder, open that folder in any java code edit and download the dependences in pom.xml file. now run the program

-# React js

-Apart from bookstore folder all other files are react js file, open that file in any react js editor
+**React.js**

+All files outside the bookstore folder are part of the React.js project.
+To set it up:

+Open the React files in any React.js editor.

 **Installation Process**

 1. Navigate to the project directory:

    ```bash